 Jaipur’s City Palace houses an outstanding, if somewhat eclectic, museum of miniature paintings, textiles and costumes, weapons and musical instruments.

-Outside the city, the magnificent Amber Palace rests on top of a mountain, best climbed by elephant, where you’ll find a number of impressive public rooms decorated with marble, mirror work and mosaics.
-Elephant rides are lead from the base of the fort, up to the palace courtyard.
-As your elephant climbs up and through the winding path, there are beautiful panoramic views of Jaipur below.
+Outside the city, the magnificent Amber Palace rests on top of a mountain.
+Here, you’ll find many impressive public rooms decorated with marble, mirror work and mosaics.

-The Kalwara House in Jaipur provide private cooking lessons, where you can learn the secrets of traditional north Indian cuisine.
-You may choose to learn the dish of your choice, and then sit down to eat the feast you’ve prepared before leaving to your hotel.
-Mrs Singh, your teacher, will show you tips and tricks on re-creating these aromatic dishes at home.
-A private cooking class in Jaipur provides a wonderful insight into Indian culture, and is a unique experience not available to the masses.
+Kalwara House in Jaipur provides private cooking lessons, where you can learn the secrets of traditional north Indian cuisine.
+You may choose to learn the dish of your choice, and then sit down to eat the feast you’ve prepared together.
+Mrs Singh, your teacher, will show you tips and tricks on recreating these aromatic dishes at home.
+A private cooking class in Jaipur provides a beautiful insight into Indian culture and is a unique experience.

-Jaipur has a selection of luxurious and fine hotels to choose from.
-In particular, the Oberoi Rajvilas is an excellent choice.
-The Oberoi Rajvilas sprawls across 32 acres of greenery, and even houses a 280 year old Lord Shiva temple and Indian haveli (mansion) on its vast grounds.
+Jaipur has a selection of fine hotels to choose from.
+In particular, The Oberoi Rajvilas is an excellent choice.
+The Oberoi Rajvilas sprawls across 32 acres of greenery and even houses a 280-year-old Lord Shiva temple and Indian haveli (intricately-carved stone townhouse) on its vast grounds.
 The haveli has been carefully and extensively renovated, and now serves as the luxurious Oberoi Spa, which offers Ayurvedic therapies for beauty and relaxation.

 The Oberoi Rajvilas is the perfect base from which to explore one of India’s most striking and vivacious cities.
-This tranquil retreat evokes princely Rajasthan, with luxury villas and royal tents in a fort-like setting.
+This tranquil retreat evokes princely Rajasthan and exceeds the exceptional standard of service one expects from a premium resort.